No escape from the poverty cycle

 The Moroccan tomato sector is paying hunger wages – employees are earning only about €5,60 a day.
 A living wage would be three times this amount.

 Besides that, we work closely together with the local Moroccan labour union Fédération Nationale du Secteur Agricole (FNSA).
-Fairfood supports FNSA in educating and training workers to improve working conditions and increase wages through capacity development training.
-In return, the FNSA engages with the key tomato producing companies and the Moroccan government, and bargains and campaigns for higher wages at the bottom of the supply chain in Morocco.
+Fairfood supports FNSA in educating and training workers to improve working conditions and increase living wages through capacity development training.
+In return, the FNSA engages with the key tomato producing companies and the Moroccan government, and bargains and campaigns for higher living wages at the bottom of the supply chain in Morocco.
 This partnership enables us to legitimately express the general concerns of tomato workers with a specific focus upon wages and ensure longer-term impact and success beyond Fairfood’s involvement following the completion of the project.
 In the report Creating positive change for workers in global food chains we look back on the partnership after three years.